-Alternative 1 - No Action: Near-constant dredging of the direct route would have minor impacts on fisheries and localized impacts to fish habitat, limited to the dredged area within the channel and sidecast placement area.
-Commercially and ecologically important fisheries species, including blue crab, are present within the inlet and constant dredging may disturb feeding, mating, spawning and migration.
-This may adversely affect the blue crab during spawning season when female crabs are abundant within the inlet.
-During warmer months, smaller, sensitive life stages of some fisheries may become entrained within the dredge (sidecast or special purpose hopper) or harmed by the placement of sidecast material (abrasion or burial), and survival is unknown.
-Overall, the quality of bottom habitat in the channel and sidecast placement areas may decline due repeated maintenance, but this would be very localized.
+Near-constant dredging of the direct route would have minor impacts on fisheries and localized impacts to fish habitat, limited to the dredged area within the channel and sidecast placement area.
+Commercially and ecologically important fisheries species, including blue crab, are present within the inlet and constant dredging may continue to disturb feeding, mating, spawning and migration within the limited area of the channel where dredging is actively occurring or in areas where placement of material occurs.
+This is not expected to adversely affect the blue crab population based on effects that may occur during the limited spatial and temporal areas affected by dredging or placement.
+Overall, the quality of bottom habitat in the channel and sidecast placement areas may decline due to repeated maintenance.
+Areas adjacent to the channel are expected to recover since many of the areas that shoal frequently are naturally dynamically changing all the time; placement in areas with seagrasses will be avoided to the maximum extent practicable, and sidecast dredging will spread thin layers of material in a localized area immediately adjacent to the channel where benthic species are likely to recolonize between dredging events.

-Alternative 2 - Maintenance of the horseshoe route between 1 October and 31 March: Under the second alternative, regular maintenance dredging would occur within hot spots between the months of October and March by pipeline once every 3-5 years and by special purpose or sidecast dredge annually for 2-3-week periods (approximately) due to high need along this route.
-Based on historic shoaling rates in South Ferry Channel, dredging would still be required during the months of April to September and would be coordinated with resource agencies (under emergency declaration) in advance of dredging.
+Alternative 2 - Maintenance of the horseshoe route between 1 October and 31 March with permission required for hot spot dredging outside of that timeframe:

+Under the second alternative, regular maintenance dredging would occur between the months of October and March by pipeline dredge once every 3-5 years and by special purpose or sidecast dredge 3-4 times annually for 2-3-week periods (approximately).
+Based on historic shoaling rates in Hatteras Connector Channel, dredging would still be required during the months of April to September and would be coordinated with resource agencies in advance of dredging.
 SAVs within the area of effect would be identified and avoided to the maximum extent practicable.
 Dredge events would occur once funding and dredge availability is secured and last if these variables permit.
 Impacts to fisheries and fish habitat (like those above) during these coordinated events are anticipated to be minor, as they would be short-term (3 days to 3 weeks) and localized.
-This method of reactive dredging, however, could result in more frequent dredge events during the warmer season as we saw in 2021.
+This method of reactive dredging, however, could result in delayed ferry services and more frequent dredge events during the warmer season as was the case in 2021.